samleighton87/EDEN_R_Code/README.md

-# Developing and validating multivariable prediction models of remission, recovery and quality of life outcomes in people with first episode psychosis – a machine learning approach.
+# Development and validation of multivariable prediction models of remission, recovery and quality of life outcomes in people with first episode psychosis – a machine learning approach.

 This is the R code for our manuscript.